Geometry-Free View Synthesis: Transformers and no 3D Priors

-\textbf{Explicit vs. Implicit Geometry} The success of transformers is often attributed to the fact that they enforce less inductive biases compared to convolutional neural networks (CNNs), which are biased towards local context.
-Relying mainly on CNNs, this locality-bias required previous approaches for novel view synthesis to explicitly model the overall geometric transformation, thereby enforcing yet another inductive bias regarding the three dimensional structure.
+While existing approaches for single-view synthesis make small camera transformations, such as a rotation by a few degrees, possible, we aim at expanding the possible camera changes to include \emph{large} transformations.
+The latter necessitates a probabilistic framework: Especially when applying large transformation, the problem is underdetermined because there are many possible target images which are consistent with the source image and camera pose.
+This task cannot be solved with a reconstruction objective alone, as it will either lead to averaging, and hence blurry synthesis results, or, when combined with an adversarial objective, cause a significant mode-dropping when modeling the target distribution.
+To remedy these issues, we propose to model this task with a powerful, autoregressive transformer, trained to maximize the likelihood of the target data. \\ \textbf{Explicit vs. Implicit Geometry} The success of transformers is often attributed to the fact that they enforce less inductive biases compared to convolutional neural networks (CNNs), which are biased towards local context.
+Relying mainly on CNNs, this locality-bias required previous approaches for NVS to explicitly model the overall geometric transformation, thereby enforcing yet another inductive bias regarding the three dimensional structure.
 In contrast, by modeling interactions between far-flung regions of source and target images, transformers have the potential to learn to represent the required geometric transformation implicitly without requiring such hand engineered operations.
 This raises the question whether it is at all necessary to explicitly include such biases in a transformer model.